Polyvore Users Upset After Site Just Shuts Down, Gives Users No Warning

 — ✨ mythicc bitch ✨ (@kinaisokay) April 5, 2018

 A new site called ShopLook.io has popped up and is planning to replace Polyvore, but of course, nothing will ever be exactly the same.
-If they work it right, they may have the perfect timing to pop up into a huge site.
+If they work it right, they may have the perfect timing to develop into a huge site.

 To the Polyvore users that are looking for an alternative, https://t.co/zdLf4ANGPc is here for you.
 Please let us know what features you will miss the most to help us best meet your needs. #bringbackpolyvore